CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/telnet/execute-telnet-command/execute-telnet-command-block.md

 The `terminalPromptMatch` in the [TelnetLogs] will output the exact terminal prompt that was matched by the [TerminalPrompt] regex.

+### Telnet Response

+The response will contain all output after the [Command][Command Property] and before the next terminal prompt.

+For Windows machines before Windows Server 2019 or Windows 10 (build 1809) using Telnet Server, the returned data comes back in an less usable format.

+### Default Telnet Port

+The default port is 23.

 ### Opening Sessions

 The Execute Telnet Command block automatically handles creating and opening session for the specified [Telnet Session Details][Telnet Session Details Property] using the following rules: